RemiMattheyDoret/AsynchronousTaskManager/README.md

 make
 make install
 ```
-To compile the tests, do
+To compile the tests, then do

 `make test`

 The executable is `test` present at `TaskManager/bin/`.
 Making tests will also create a static library called `TaskManager.a` in `src/TaskManager/lib/`.
-Feel free to `install` if you wish.
+Feel free to `install` it if you wish.

-## Code Style

-Coded with rush at night time after work.
-That's the style!

 ## Code organization